About Tayron Lopez

 “I just decided that, hey, I don’t want to pursue culinary as a professional thing anymore,” he said.
 “That started the journey toward art, which led me to Sage.”

-And Artist Stacey Robinson, who was part of the Opalka Gallery’s Afrofuturism-focused In Place of Now exhibit, mentored Tai through the MFA application process.
+The director of Opalka Gallery connected Tai with an internship with a multi-city public art project that generated significant attention, and artist Stacey Robinson, who was part of Opalka Gallery’s Afrofuturism-focused In Place of Now exhibit, mentored Tai through the MFA application process.

 “I’ve been jotting down names on who I want to teach, what kind of programs I want, what it looks like in the end,” he said.
 “This momentum keeps running, the building gets bigger and bigger.
 I’m looking forward to seeing what turns out.”